-Whooping cranes are in the midst of their fall migration and sightings will increase as they make their way into and through North Dakota over the next several weeks.
+Whooping cranes are in the midst of their spring migration and sightings will increase as they make their way into and through North Dakota over the next several weeks.
 Anyone seeing these endangered birds as they move through the state is asked to report sightings so the birds can be tracked.

 Whoopers stand about five feet tall and have a wingspan of about seven feet from tip to tip.
 They are bright white with black wing tips, which are visible only when the wings are outspread.
 In flight they extend their long necks straight forward, while their long, slender legs extend out behind the tail.
-Whooping cranes typically migrate singly, or in groups of 2-3 birds, and may be associated with sandhill cranes.
+Whooping cranes typically migrate singly, or in groups of two or three birds, and may be associated with sandhill cranes.

 Anyone sighting whoopers should not disturb them, but record the date, time, location, and the birds’ activity.
-Observers should also look closely for and report colored bands which may occur on one or both legs.
+Observers should also look closely for and report colored bands that may occur on one or both legs.
 Whooping cranes have been marked with colored leg bands to help determine their identity.